Casey Prather: Promitheas Patras and BC Khimki (2018)

 On April 13, 2018, Prather signed with Promitheas Patras of the Greek Basket League.
-He appeared in the team's final four games of the regular season and then in all eight of their playoff games, which included losing both the semi-finals and the third-place series.
+He appeared in the team's final four games of the regular season and then in all eight of their playoff games, which included losing both the semifinals and the third-place series.
 In 12 games, he averaged 11.8 points, 2.3 rebounds, 1.2 assists and 1.0 steals per game.

 On July 24, 2018, Prather signed with Russian team BC Khimki on a 1+1 contract.
 However, a clean-out of his knee resulted in his departure from Russia, as he was replaced on the roster by Garlon Green in November and was unable to make his debut for Khimki.

-Return to Melbourne United (2019–2020)
+Return to Melbourne (2019–2020)

 On July 17, 2019, Prather signed a two-year deal with Melbourne United, returning to the team for a second stint.
 However, due to another knee clean-out, he missed the first seven games of the 2019–20 season.
-He played in six of the next eight games before missing the rest of the season with a right hamstring tear.
-Melbourne finished the regular season in fourth place with a 15–13 record, before going on to lose to the Sydney Kings in three games in the semi-finals.
+He played in six of the next eight games before a right hamstring tear saw him miss the rest of the season from December 15 onwards.
+Melbourne went to lose to the Sydney Kings in the semifinals.

 On August 20, 2020, Prather parted ways with United after mutually agreeing to terminate the second season of his contract.

-Hapoel Eilat (2020–present)
+Hapoel Eilat (2020–2023)

 On August 23, 2020, Prather signed with Hapoel Eilat of the Israeli Basketball Premier League.
 He averaged 22.5 points (second in the league), 6.0 rebounds and 1.5 steals during the regular season.
 He had a 41-point game during the regular season and finished with a new club record of 631 points in total.
 He was subsequently named Israeli League MVP for the 2020–21 season.
 He was also named to the All-Israeli League Team.
 He helped Hapoel Eilat reach the semifinals, but sustained a knee injury during the dying seconds of the elimination match.
 He averaged 22.8 points and 5.8 rebounds in the playoffs.

 On October 6, 2021, Prather re-signed with Hapoel Eilat until 2023.
-After missing the entire 2021–22 season with the knee injury, Prather returned to the team for the 2022–23 season but broke his kneecap during pre-season that ruled him out for two to three months.
+However, he missed both the 2021–22 and 2022–23 seasons due to back-to-back season-ending knee injuries, including a patella tendon injury and a fractured kneecap.